The Conception of NAIA

 Ray had become known to many of the agencies and departments of state and city government as a Native American who cared for the needs of his people and was a source to resolve problems.
 The requests he received became too great for any one individual to handle, and he requested a few of his friends who had always helped him in the past meet with him to organize an official American Indian organization that would be recognized by government agencies and would unify those who were concerned for the needs of the Native American Indians in the area.

 The group contacted to assemble at Riverfront Park had already demonstrated their willingness and commitment to try to help provide for the needs of the Native American Indians that were being overlooked, ignored, or even sometimes discriminated against.
-It will be noted that out of the ten (10) original individuals present at Riverfront Park, all are still active members.
+It will be noted that out of the ten (10) original individuals present at Riverfront Park, four still remain – Nina Brannon, Ray Emanuel, Peggy Williamson and Sally Wells.
 The charter members of the association are:

 |October 2, 1982|